ErKatz/octoprint_multi_printer_instructions/README.md

 KERNEL=="ttyACM[0-9]*", SUBSYSTEM=="tty", ATTRS{idVendor}=="2c99", ATTRS{serial}=="CZPX0522X017XC11111"
 ```

-This tells the udev system to create a new symlynk with that name pointing to the devie
+This tells the udev system to create a symlynk with that name pointing to the devie

 ```
 SYMLINK="ttyMINI1"
 ```

-However, when a docker contianer is started with a symlink as a mapped device, the symlink is derefenced, which means if the device is disconnected, reconnected and gets a different name, the previous underlying ACM device will still be used by in the container (same musical chair game).
+However, when a docker contianer is started with a symlink as a mapped device, **the symlink is derefenced**, which means if the device is disconnected, reconnected and gets a different name, the previous underlying ACM device will still be used by in the container (same musical chair game goes on!).

-So to avoid that confusion, just restart the container.
-The overhead is minimal and in most application, devices get connected/disconnected once a day at most on average, hence:
+So to avoid that confusion, the container is restart "clean".
+The overhead is minimal and in most application, devices get connected/disconnected at most once a day (if at all)

 '''
 RUN="/usr/bin/docker restart mini1"